Title

 Republic Act No. 8952 amends Republic Act No. 7698 to declare August 6 as a special nonworking public holiday in the Province of Cebu and its cities.

-No, RA 8952 specifically applies only to the Province of Cebu and its specified highly urbanized and component cities.
+It applies to the province of Cebu and also includes the specified highly urbanized and component cities within Cebu.

 Analyze Cases Smarter, Faster